 Side effects of RAI treatment

-Usually, being temporarily radioactive is the only major side effect of RAI treatment.
-Drinking lots of water helps the RAI treatment pass out of your body faster and also reduces the bladder’s exposure to radiation.
+Usually, being temporarily radioactive is the only major side effect of having RAI treatment.
+Drinking lots of water will help the radiation to pass out of your body faster and also reduce your bladder’s exposure to radiation.

 View the Cancer Council NSW editorial policy.